What is Hive Mechanic?

 • September, 2021: Major grant ($249k) from IMLS to reach 20+ cities with neighborhood game design, in partnership with the DC Public Library (“Beyond Our Walls”)

-+ our first national call for libraries was in the fall of 2022, the second in the spring of 2023, and the third in the fall of 2023; we anticipate portions of our findings will roll out in 2024
+• Our first national call for libraries was in the fall of 2022, the second in the spring of 2023, and the third in the fall of 2023;